SDCG69/SDCG-V10/content/handbook/or-cun.md

 [image src="media/img/or-cun-bsck.jpeg" alt="Cunnilingus"]

 **Licking Vortex –** When you suck her clit into your mouth, try holding it there, while you use your tongue to massage her clit.
-As I mentioned earlier, vary the speed and pressure you apply with your licking to figure out what she enjoys most.
+Vary the speed and pressure you apply with your licking to figure out what she enjoys most.

 *How big should my O be?*